Battle of Dayr al-Aqul: Background

-The battle
+Battle

 The battle took place on April 8.
 Before the battle, Ya`qub reviewed his troops, who apparently numbered about ten thousand.
 The Abbasids, however, had a numerical superiority and the additional advantage of fighting on familiar territory.
 The center of the Abbasid army was commanded by al-Muwaffaq.
 Musa bin Bugha had command of the right wing, and Masrur al-Balkhi the left.
 A final appeal was made to the Saffarids to restore their loyalty to the caliph, and the battle began.

 The fighting raged on for most of the day.
 The Saffarid army was somewhat reluctant to directly fight the caliph and his army.
 Despite this, there were heavy losses on both sides, and several Abbasid and Saffarid commanders were killed.
 Ya`qub himself was wounded, but he did not leave the field.
 As evening approached, reinforcements arrived to support al-Muwaffaq.
 The mawla Nusayr created a diversion by attacking the Saffarid rear from boats on the Tigris and setting fire to the Saffarid baggage train, giving the Abbasids a further advantage.

 Eventually the Saffarid army began to flee from the battle.
 Ya`qub and his bodyguards continued to fight, but were forced to leave the field as the army retreated, leaving them behind.
 The caliph had apparently flooded the lands behind the Saffarids before the battle, and this made a retreat difficult; many men drowned attempting to escape the Abbasid army.
 With the Saffarids making their hasty exit, al-Muwaffaq was able to capture Ya`qub's baggage.
 Several political prisoners that Ya`qub had brought with him, such as the Tahirid Muhammad bin Tahir, also fell into Abbasid hands and were freed.